-When a 9th-12th grade golfer becomes a member of the school team (by playing in a scrimmage or match), they are permitted up to three waivers to compete in non-interscholastic events during the golf season.
+Once a 9th-12th grade golfer becomes a member of the school team (by playing in a scrimmage or match), they are permitted up to three waivers to compete in non-interscholastic events during the golf season.

-Each waiver must be requested to the Executive Director's Office by a school administrator, and each waiver is good for one event.
+Each waiver must be requested to the OHSAA golf administrator by a school administrator, and each waiver is good for one event.
 To be considered one event, all play in the event must be held on consecutive days.
-No waivers will be approved for events taking place after September 27.
+No waivers will be approved for events taking place after September 26.
 A copy of the waiver is located at the end of this manual as well as available to download from the OHSAA golf webpage.

-Golfers who choose not to join their golf team can participate in non-interscholastic events through September 27.
-They must join their team by September 28 to be eligible for the OHSAA Tournament.
-When they choose to join their team, if it is before September 28, they still have the opportunity to receive up to three waivers.
+Golfers who choose not to join their golf team can participate in non-interscholastic events through September 26.
+They must join their team by September 27 to be eligible for the OHSAA Tournament.